Learn about Baklava Day

 How to Celebrate Baklava Day

 Take your time to find out which variety you like best, whether it’s a family recipe or bought from your favorite store or mom and pop restaurant.
-You could decide you to try your hand at making Baklava, starting out by finding a recipe on the internet than buying all the ingredients and spending the day making this treat alone or with your family.
+You could decide you to try your hand at making Baklava, starting out by finding a recipe on the internet than buying all the ingredients and spending the day making this

 Be careful while you work though, while all the separate bits and pieces that make this dessert so scrumptious are delicious on their own, don’t eat them all before you get your Baklava!
 There are many different ways to enjoy it, whether alone or by adding ice cream, whipped cream, apples, fresh fruit, dates, or candied fruit.
 Baklava may take a lot of work to create, there’s not much difference in effort between a half-tray or a full one, so why not make large batches?